Here for you. Looking out for you

-- Alberta College and Association of Optometrists – regulates and licenses Alberta optometrists to ensure that optometrists practice in the best interests of Albertans.
+- Alberta College of Optometrists – regulates and licenses Alberta optometrists to ensure that optometrists practice in the best interests of Albertans.

 - Alberta College of Paramedics – governs and regulates the practice of paramedicine in the public interest.
 Our primary responsibility is to ensure that registered emergency medical responders, emergency medical technicians and emergency medical technologist paramedics provide competent, safe and ethical care to Albertans.

 - Alberta College of Pharmacists – regulates Alberta pharmacists and registers all retail pharmacies in Alberta.
 We are responsible for safe, effective, responsible pharmacist practice.